Homemade French Fries, your favorite restaurant staple at home! These are so easy to make with just 2 main ingredients that you won’t be turning back.

 - Easily double this recipe to serve more people.

-If you want that perfect fry recipe then you need not look any further!
+Want that perfect fry recipe, then you need not look any further!
 These Homemade French Fries are the only ones you’ll ever need.

 If you like this recipe you might also like:

-If you’ve tried these HOMEMADE FRENCH FRIES let me know in the comments how it turned out!
+If you’ve tried these HOMEMADE FRENCH FRIES, let me know how it turned out in the comments!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 Ingredients